mhaskar/Octopus/README.md

 `pip install -r requirements.txt`

-After that you can start octopus server like the following :
+After that you can start the octopus server by running the following :

 `./octopus.py`

-To get the following results :
+You will by greeted with the following once you run it :

 ```
-┌─[askar@arrow]─[/opt/Octopus]
+┌─[root@kali]─[/opt/Octopus]
 └──╼ $./octopus.py